FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 !> SPCAP is only available in the Ultimate version of _SPAT Revolution_.

 SPCAP is a 3D panning algorithm which takes its inspiration from VBAP.
 SPCAP selects not just 2 or 3, but any number of speakers to render a virtual source and weights signal gains according to how much each selected speaker is actually contributing to the overall power output of the speaker configuration.
 Using this method SPCAP guarantees conservation of loudspeakers power output across any speaker arrangement.
-Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and of being able to render wider sound sources by using more speakers in a smart way.
+Its strengths lie in the down-mixing and up-mixing of virtual scenes from very different channel-based speaker arrangements, and in being able to render wider sound sources by using more speakers in a smart way.

 **How Does It Work?**

 The result will still be sweet-spot dependent although it will be a wider listening area.
 SPCAP inherits some of the dependencies of VBAP to get successful spatial imaging.

 1. Speakers must be placed _around_ the listening position.
-2. 2D speakers should be on the same horizontal plane as the ears
+2. 2D speakers should be on the same horizontal plane as the ears.

 > ★ SPCAP panning can do a good job of translating surround audio mixes from one speaker configuration to another.

 ## Ambisonic Equivalent Panning (AEP)